Dr. George C. Anderson

 The Reverend Elizabeth N.H.
 Link

 The Rev. Elizabeth N.H.
 Link joined the staff of Second Presbyterian in August 2011.
-She attended Presbyterian College in Clinton, SC, where she majored in religion, Christian education, and history.
-Following graduation, she served First Presbyterian Church of Delray Beach, FL, and subsequently recognized the call to ordained ministry.
-In 2009, Elizabeth earned a Master of Divinity degree from Union-PSCE.
+She attended Presbyterian College in Clinton, SC, where she majored in history and religion: Christian education.
+Following graduation, she served First Presbyterian Church of Delray Beach, FL, as Director of Christian education, and subsequently recognized the call to ordained ministry.
+In 2009, Elizabeth earned a Master of Divinity degree from Union Presbyterian Seminary in Richmond, VA.
 Afterwards, she served as a Lake Fellow in Parish Ministry, at Second Presbyterian Church, Indianapolis, IN.

 Stacy Moore received both her Bachelor’s and Master’s degrees from Hollins College.
 She has worked at Second Presbyterian in various capacities since 1998.
 Other work experience includes Mill Mountain Theatre, Roanoke County Public Schools, and Salem Red Sox Baseball.